 And then it hit me.
 We had still not visited our Beer Christmas buddies / Boston turned San Diego (Lauren and Ben), and San Diego was still uncharted territory for us.
 We could not wait to fall in love with San Diego as they have, not to mention spend a week of quality time together!
 Not a bad way to spend a birthday.

 Logistics for this trip were a bit different.
-We were staying with Lauren and Ben so we had to create our own bubble ahead of our arrival.
+We were staying with our firiends so we had to create our own bubble ahead of our arrival.
 We minimized activities and quarantined as much as we could leading up to the trip in addition to all getting COVID tested.
 We also had conversations ahead of time outlining our practices – we were all taking COVID precautions very seriously.

-Our flight experience on Jet Blue was wonderful – full review of the travel – coming soon!
+Our flight experience on Jet Blue was wonderful and quite a relief to have a smooth travel experience.

 I have to be honest, after all the things canceled in 2020, missed opportunities, and limited interactions with family – seeing our friends as we arrived was really one of the most happy memories for 2020.
 It was one of the first times since March we felt normal and forgot for a moment the year we were in.
 It was obvious within minutes this week was going to be therapeutic in so many ways.